What You Should Know Before You Refinance Your Home

 Try Our Refinance Calculator

 Want to see if refinancing makes sense for you?
 Try out our refinance calculator.

+The results page will show you a sample rate and payment.
 You can adjust the rate and type of loan‚ as well as add taxes and insurance to find out if refinancing your mortgage can help you meet your financial goals.

 Types of Loans for a Refinance

 Equity is the appraised value of your home minus the amount you still owe on your current loan.